datarichard/HILDA-rghh/README.md

 Then use `gather_hilda` to extract the variables you need.
 The .codes argument takes a character vector of HILDA codes available at the [online data dictionary](https://hildaodd.app.unimelb.edu.au/srchVarnameUsingCategoriesCrossWave.aspx)

+For example, gather the sex and MHI-5 scores for each person for each year in a long dataframe
 ```
-# Gather the sex and MHI-5 scores for each person for each year in a long dataframe
 mhi5 <- gather_hilda(.datalist = hilda, .codes = c("hgsex", "ghmh"))) %>%
   spread(code, val)
 ```